soupslurpr/BeauTyXT/README.md

 * Dynamic color based on the system wallpaper

 # Download
 Wanna download BeauTyXT?
-You can get it on the Accrescent app store by clicking the image below.
+You can get it on the Accrescent app store by clicking on the image below.
 <a href="https://accrescent.app/app/dev.soupslurpr.beautyxt">
     <img alt="Get it on Accrescent" src="https://accrescent.app/badges/get-it-on.png">
 </a>